wreganpdx/AIGym/README.md

 ## Other Applications:
 Most of these applications were created as one offs to try new ideas, and were not tested, and may not work properly.
+They will generally run using python <file.py> <gym exercise> <minutes> <1 or 0: optional render, default 1> <1 or 0: opyional robust printing scores: default 1>

 Show.py
 ShowRandom.py